Esri/geoai-retail/{{cookiecutter.project_name}}/README.md

     │   └── figures        <- Generated graphics and figures to be used in reporting └── {{ cookiecutter.support_library }} <- Source code for use in this project.
 ```

+<p><small>Project based on the <a target="_blank" href="https://github.com/knu2xs/cookiecutter-geoai">cookiecutter GeoAI project template</a>.
+This template, in turn, is simply an extension and light modification of the <a target="_blank" href="https://drivendata.github.io/cookiecutter-data-science/">cookiecutter data science project template</a>. #cookiecutterdatascience</small></p>